Grey Hat SEO

-What is Grey Hat SEO?
+What Is Grey Hat SEO?

 Grey hat SEO encompasses tactics that fall into an ambiguous zone, neither forbidden nor endorsed by search engine guidelines.
 These techniques exploit gaps in Google's Search Essentials (formerly Webmaster Guidelines), pushing boundaries without crossing into prohibited territory.